 Set stock in a large soup pot over high heat.
-As you bring the stock to a boil, add prepared chicken, garlic, lime leaves/bay leaves, and chili flakes.
+While bringing the stock to a boil, add prepared chicken, garlic, lime leaves/bay leaves, ginger, and chili flakes.
 Once boiling, reduce to medium-low.
 Simmer 10 minutes.

 Add the vegetables and simmer another 6 to 7 minutes or until broccoli and red pepper is cooked but still retain firmness and color.